 4. Practice Meditation

-Commit to devoting at least 5-10 minutes each day to meditation.
-You can either do this on your own by simply closing your eyes and taking several deep breaths, building a breathwork practice.
-Or, you can opt to listen to a guided visualization focused on a specific topic like stress reduction, gratitude, or self-esteem.
+Commit to devoting at least five to 10 minutes each day to meditation.
+You can do this by simply closing your eyes and taking several deep breaths, building a breathwork practice.
+Or, you can listen to a guided visualization focused on a specific topic like stress reduction, practicing gratitude, or self-esteem.

 5. Prioritize Sleep

-Sleep deprivation can exacerbate mental fatigue and brain fog, affecting everything from your productivity to your energy levels to your mood.
-The average adult needs approximately 7-9 hours of sleep each night.4 As much as possible, aim to get enough quality sleep.
+Sleep deprivation can exacerbate mental fatigue and brain fog, affecting everything from productivity to energy levels to mood.
+The average adult needs approximately seven to nine hours of sleep each night.4

 6. Avoid or Limit Time Suckers

-It can be tempting to scroll through social media or watch another episode of your favorite show, but be mindful of these passive activities.
-You may find it much more re-charging to engage in meaningful hobbies that creatively challenge your brain and cultivate passion.
+Scrolling through social media or watching another episode of your favorite show can be tempting, but be mindful of these passive activities.
+Engaging in hobbies that challenge your brain and cultivate passion can provide the mental energy boost you crave.

 7. Stay Hydrated

 Dehydration can deteriorate your energy and lead to cognitive fatigue.
-While everyone is different, most people need at least 8-10 cups of water on even a low-energy day.
-The intake increases in high temperatures and if you are very active.
+While everyone is different, most need at least eight to 10 daily cups of water.
+The intake increases in high temperatures and with increased physical activity.
 If you feel thirsty, your body is already signaling that it’s dehydrated.5

 8. Reduce Excessive Decisions

-Try to limit having to make many decisions around the same time, and avoid the risk of decision fatigue.
+Limit the amount of decisions you must make at one time to avoid the risk of decision fatigue.
 Instead, block out time when you need to respond to emails or calls.
-And once you make a decision, try to stick with it!
+Once you make a decision, stick with it!
 Ruminating can often exacerbate unnecessary stress.

 9. Limit Distractions When Working